Stylecraft-Builders/Prettify-Pester-Reports/README.md

 #### `path`

 The path string that points to the XML file you want to parse.
-Must be parseable by pathlib.Path()
+Must be parseable by pathlib.Path().
+This is the location provided to Pester as `$configuration.TestResult.OutputPath` or `$configuration.CodeCoverage.OutputPath` in the Pester configuration, depending on which report type you are converting.

 ```YAML
 with: